 A confidential resource does not reveal the information shared with him/her without the disclosing person's consent.
 (There may be instances where a confidential resource must disclose information in a criminal or civil court proceeding, but those are very limited circumstances.
-Similarly, reports of sexual abuse of a minor in the context of a university program, activity or facility will not be treated as confidential.)
+Similarly, a report of sexual abuse of a minor under 17 years of age in the context of a University program, activity or facility will not be treated as confidential.)
 A list of confidential resources is provided below, but usually confidential resources are counselors and healthcare providers.
 The only University employees who can offer confidentiality are those listed as confidential resources below.

-A non-confidential resource is a person who must report information to others with a need to know.
-A University employee who is a non-confidential resource will disclose to as few individuals as possible, but a non-confidential resource does not have the ability to promise that he/she will not tell others within the University about the information that has been shared with him/her.
-At a minimum, a non-confidential resource will share all information with the Title IX Coordinator.
+A non-confidential resource is a person who must report information to the Title IX Coordinator.
+A University employee who is a non-confidential resource will disclose to as few individuals as possible, but a non-confidential resource cannot promise that they will not tell others within the University, including the Title IX Coordinator, about the sex-based misconduct information that has been shared with them.
+At a minimum, a non-confidential resource will share all relevant information with the Title IX Coordinator.